bep/simplecobra/README.md

 [![codecov](https://codecov.io/gh/bep/simplecobra/branch/master/graph/badge.svg)](https://codecov.io/gh/bep/simplecobra)
 [![GoDoc](https://godoc.org/github.com/bep/simplecobra?status.svg)](https://godoc.org/github.com/bep/simplecobra)

-So, [Cobra](https://github.com/spf13/cobra) is a Go CLI library with a feature set that's hard to resist for bigger applications (autocomplete, docs auto generation etc.).
-But it's also rather complex to use beyond the simplest of applications.
-This package is built to aid rewriting [Hugo's](https://github.com/gohugoio/hugo) commands package to something that's easier to understand and maintain.
+So, [Cobra](https://github.com/spf13/cobra) is a Go CLI library with a feature set that's hard to resist for bigger applications (autocompletion, docs and man pages auto generation etc.).
+But it's also complex to use beyond the simplest of applications.
+This package was built to help rewriting [Hugo's](https://github.com/gohugoio/hugo) commands package to something that's easier to understand and maintain.

 I welcome suggestions to improve/simplify this further, but the core idea is that the command graph gets built in one go with a tree of struct pointers implementing a simple `Commander` interface: